Guide to applying for housing assistance

 - improved or unimproved commercial or industrial property

-- property owned through a Property Trust.
+- property held in a Trust.

 Some exceptions may apply, for example: